ambagwa/100-Days-Of-Code/log.md

 **Thoughts**: I think understanding the basics of git helps one manage his/her projects efficiently.
 Github is the best 'hub' for remote repositories.
 One must aim at mastering git: [https://www.udemy.com/course/git-expert-4-hours/learn/lecture/11682592#overview]

 **Link to work**: I did not work on anything today, just learning and researching.

+## Day 01 : March 13, 2024

+**Today's progress**: Got to learn and experiment the different ways of formulating and implementing functions in Javascript

+**Thoughts**: I think one can make use of the different ways functions can be created and formulatedd.